AdvancedResearchComputing/OnDemandApps/bc_vt_ise3434/README.md

 > For VT users without allocation you can use "personal".
 [Read More](https://arc-rtd.readthedocs.io/en/latest/usage/allocations.html#allocations)

 #### Step 2
-Open you on demand portal and click the app
+Open your on demand portal and click the app
 ![image](https://user-images.githubusercontent.com/4628915/136077633-50ea6952-399f-494d-8ef9-244ed2d37fcd.png)

 #### Step 3